-Platform for ongoing research of the ICS faculty and associates.
+Platform for ongoing research of the ICS faculty and associates

-Authored by the faculty, also emerging from research projects and international conferences.
+Authored by the faculty, also emerging from research projects and international conferences

-Draft paper of ongoing research JOURNAL
+Draft paper of ongoing research ICS JOURNAL

-In its 54th year of publication, China Report is a quarterly refereed journal in the field of social sciences and international relations.
-It welcomes and offers a platform for original research from a multi-disciplinary perspective in new and emerging areas by scholars and research students.
+In its 55th year, China Report is a refereed journal in the field of social sciences and international relations.
+It welcomes and offers a platform for original research from a multi-disciplinary perspective, in new and emerging areas, by scholars and research students.
+It seeks to promote analysis and vigorous debate on all aspects of Sino-Indian relations, India-China comparative studies and multilateral and bilateral initiatives and collaborations across Asia.
+China Report is brought out by Sage Publications Ltd, New Delhi.